 The Pros and Cons of Concrete Flooring

-When we talk about Advantages and disadvantages of Concrete Flooring we must have know that, concrete has been used as a flooring material for many years, but most people consider it suitable only for industrial environments.
+Concrete has been used as a flooring material for many years, but most people consider it suitable only for industrial environments.
 The dull grey paving stones or blocks are commonly seen in outdoor spaces or on the floors of car parks and garages in commercial buildings and shopping malls.

-Plain concrete slabs have served as the flooring material for basements, garages, patios, and utility areas for many years.
+These plain concrete slabs have served as the flooring material for basements, garages, patios, and utility areas for many years.
+But concrete is now also a viable material in home interiors, where it can be polished, etched, or stained to serve as the finishing flooring surfaces.

 Concrete floors are durable